LAM-IJLRA/ModularPolyphony-TUI/README.md

 This library is a set of OpenGL UI component using the [MP protocol](https://github.com/LAM-IJLRA/ModularPolyphony) in Max (® Cycling74).

-This code is under GNU-LGPL licence which can be read in the file named COPYING.
+This code is under GNU-LGPL licence which can be read in the file named LICENCE.md.

 This is all draft at the moment.
 Use at your own risk and curiosity.